Break the Safe

 Break the Safe is a BBC National Lottery game show which was broadcast on BBC One from 27 July 2013 to 30 August 2014.
 It was hosted by Nick Knowles.

+Production

+The first season in 2013 had eight episodes, while the second season in 2014 had seven.
+Filming of the first series took place in Glasgow in July 2013.
+The show's executive producers were Suzy Lamb, the head of entertainment at Thames Scotland, and Sarah Thompson-Woolley.
+According to the Glasgow Times, the first series was the "highest rated entertainment show of last summer" for BBC One, having received a viewership of over four million.

 Format

 On each episode, three teams of two contestants apiece answer questions to accumulate prize money, which is placed into a large safe in the studio.
 The safe is secured with six locks, and a 36-minute countdown clock runs throughout the game.
 Four of the locks are opened during the course of the show; the last team remaining must open the other two in order to win the money, up to £100,000.

 Round 1

 The teams stand at podiums that are split down the middle, allowing each contestant to be pushed forward or backward by pneumatics, and the three in the left positions are pushed back to start the round.
 The host asks 12 questions on the buzzer, each of which has two correct answers.
 Only the contestants in front may buzz-in; once a contestant does so, they must give one answer and their partner in back must then give the other.
 If both answers are correct, the team wins £1,000; if not, the host begins re-reading the question and either of the other teams may buzz-in.
 A second miss results in the question being discarded.
 Contestants may buzz-in at any time, but must answer based only on whatever information the host has read to that point.

 After the 12 questions have been asked, the contestants' positions are reversed and the host asks a second set of 12 questions worth £2,000 each.
 The round ends after this set, the lowest-scoring team is eliminated with no winnings, and the totals of the remaining two teams are put into the safe.
 A maximum of £36,000 can be accumulated in this round by the two teams that advance.